Elwood Haynes and the nascent Indiana automobile industry: 1893-1899

 Today, the legacy of Elwood Haynes, Elmer Apperson, and Edgar Apperson lives on in the roughly 75 verified surviving examples of their motorcars, spread between the United States, England, and Australia.
 Visitors to Kokomo can tour Mr. Haynes’ 1915-vintage mansion, now a museum.
 Another facility, the Kokomo Automotive Museum, displays the largest collection of Haynes and Apperson cars in the world.
 The Haynes Motor Car company headquarters is now an apartment building.
 A lone Haynes factory building stands along the railroad track, stacked with junked automobiles and not in the best of repair.
 Nonetheless, the ghosts of Elwood, Elmer, and Edgar linger on in this industrial city on the Indiana prairie.

 Jeffrey Shively is the curator/director of development for the Kokomo Automotive Museum.
-He edits a number of automotive hobby publications and has authored three books.
+He is the editor of the Lincoln and Continental Comments and The Self-Starter and has authored three books.